 We are social beings and we were not created to live (or work) in isolation.
 Building relationships is a vital part of human happiness.
 I am a rather extreme introvert and people tend to believe that introverts are anti-social, but this isn’t true.
 We are just very picky about how we connect.

 I spent a large part of 2020 trying to learn, and somewhere in all my reading, I saw the comment that businesses should not be classified as B2C (Business to Customer) or B2B (Business to Business), because in actuality, they are ALL H2H – Human to Human.
-I am not sure where I read this, it might have even been here in LinkedIn – if you are the originator, let me know in a comment!
+I am not sure where I read this, it might have been on LinkedIn.

 I love this.
 Businesses should be human to human and I don’t think there has been another time in history that has highlighted this as truth like 2020 did.